gilmae/footnoter/README.md

 # footnoter package

-Inserts footnotes, either using Multi Markdown format, or the html format John Gruber uses on Daring Fireball.
+Inserts footnotes, either using Multi Markdown format, or a basic html based on the format John Gruber uses on Daring Fireball.